SOURCES OF FINANCE

 - You sell your current house to raise the finance you need, or use your existing property as surety for a loan to fund the new house.
 If you have to sell your current home you might then live in a caravan on site, or with relatives, or rent a house while the new home is built.

 - You borrow the money you need by taking out a mortgage on your proposed self build home.
 Usually you can only borrow about 75% of the land cost, and 60% of the build cost, so you will still need a sizeable deposit.
-Our SUPPLIERS DIRECTORY lists financial/mortgage providers.
+Our MEMBERS DIRECTORY lists financial/mortgage providers.